NorfairKing/sydtest/README.md

 spec :: Spec
 spec = do
   describe "myFunction" $ do
+    pending "has no tests yet"
-    pending "has no tests yet because frankly we don't care"
+    pendingWith "has no tests yet" "because, frankly, we don't care"
 ```